dominickp/VeracoreRESTInterface/README.md

-VeracoreApi
+VeracoreRESTInterface
 ===========
-The plan is to develop a REST API built on Silex as a wrapper for Veracore's SOAP API.
+This project is a REST API built on Silex as a wrapper for Veracore's SOAP API.
 All methods require *application/json* as the request content type.

 ## Methods
 ###AddOrder